Jehangir H. Kothari: Life

-Kothari contributed to the First World War by investing 2,550,000 rupees or £175,000 in the Third War Loan raised in January 1917, and acting as honorary secretary and treasurer in India for the Imperial War Fund.
+Kothari contributed to World War I by investing 2,550,000 rupees or £175,000 in the Third War Loan raised in January 1917, and acting as honorary secretary and treasurer in India for the Imperial War Fund.
 He performed numerous other honorary duties for the British Government for which he maintained a large staff at his own expense.

 Kothari was appointed Officer of the Order of the British Empire (OBE) in the 1918 Birthday Honours, and subsequently knighted in the 1921 Birthday Honours, which was conferred at Buckingham Palace by King George V on 8 July 1922.

 Kothari and his wife Goolbai visited Bangalore during a trip around South India in 1923.
 She suddenly became ill and died, and was subsequently interred in the Parsi Aramgah or burial ground.
 Kothari built a memorial, the Lady Jehangir Kothari Memorial Hall, to his wife in the Bangalore Cantonment in 1931/2.

 Kothari commissioned the Jehangir Kothari Building or Mansion on the corner of Napier and Muhammad Ali Jinnah Road in Karachi during 1934.
 It was designed with balconies, pillars, spiral staircase and clock tower after the Gothic style with certain features indigenised in the old Karachi style by subsequent additions.
 Today it is an eclectic mix of shops and offices in a deteriorating condition.

 Kothari was an ardent believer in the imperial ideal of the British Empire, for whom he acted as an unofficial world ambassador, and was a member of the British Empire Club.
 He was convinced that "the British love of sport is the strongest tie for peace", and promoted unity and peace in India through sport, especially cricket.

 Kothari died on 1 November 1934 in Trieste, Italy.

 His estate was administered by Messrs.
 Barrow, Rogers & Nevill of 26 Budge Row, London in 1937.